 Cancer is a devastating disease.
-The American Cancer Society estimates that in 2014, almost 1.7 million Americans will receive a diagnosis of cancer, and over 585,000 individuals will succumb to the disease.
-Clearly we need to learn more about its causes, its treatment, and its prevention.
+The American Cancer Society estimates that in 2015, almost 1.7 million Americans will receive a diagnosis of cancer, and almost 590,000 individuals will succumb to the disease.
+Clearly we need to learn more about its causes, treatment, and prevention.

 The Doctoral Program in Cancer Biology at the University of Michigan is an interdisciplinary program whose goal is to train the next generation of cancer researchers.
 We achieve this goal by providing students with the knowledge and critical thinking skills that will allow them to tackle the most pressing problems associated with this disease.
 Drawing on the talents of faculty mentors who are leading experts in the field, together with the substantial resources of the University and its NCI-designated Rogel Cancer Center, students pursue dissertation projects at the cutting edge of cancer biology.